The method · Research

 A hypothesis is only worth something if you tried to break it.

-The default research pattern in this industry runs in one direction.
-You form a position — "ClickHouse will give us sub-second security analytics" — and you go gather supporting evidence.
-Vendor benchmarks.
-Case studies.
-Analyst reports.
-Within a week you have a stack of corroboration and a recommendation.
-The pattern feels rigorous.
-It isn't.
+The default research pattern in this industry runs in one direction, where you form a position ("ClickHouse will give us sub-second security analytics") and you go gather supporting evidence from vendor benchmarks, case studies, and analyst reports, so within a week you have a stack of corroboration and a recommendation that feels rigorous even though it isn't.

 Confirmation bias makes the supporting evidence cheap and the contradictory evidence expensive.
-The contradictory evidence lives in places the marketing surface doesn't surface — GitHub issues where practitioners describe what actually broke in production, academic papers that characterize the failure modes, framework developers who acknowledge the limitations their vendors don't mention.
+The contradictory evidence sits in places the marketing surface won't show you.
+GitHub issues where practitioners describe what actually broke in production, academic papers that characterize the failure modes, framework developers who acknowledge the limitations their vendors don't mention.
 Finding it requires looking specifically for it.

 The flip this practice runs:

-• Hunt for contradictions.
+- Hunt for contradictions.
 The hard step.
 Search GitHub issues for the technology in question.
 Read the academic literature on its failure modes.
 Find independent analysts whose work isn't vendor-funded.
-Engage framework developers — the people who built the thing have less reason to oversell it than the people selling it.
+Engage framework developers, since the people who built the thing have less reason to oversell it than the people selling it.

-• Synthesize a balanced assessment.
-Both perspectives in the same place, with the load-bearing claim and the conditions under which it fails.
+- Synthesize a balanced assessment.
+Both perspectives in the same place, with the central claim and the conditions under which it fails.

-Across 25 hypotheses, this process produced 150+ primary sources and documented contradictions for roughly 80% of vendor technology claims.
-Around 60% of vendor performance claims required significant contextual qualification or outright revision.
-The other 40% held up — which is the part that matters: not "vendors always lie," but "the load-bearing claims have to be tested individually, and most of the testable ones move once you actually test them."
+Across 25 hypotheses, this process produced a public, versioned literature review (144 catalogued sources, each carrying an evidence tier and a verification verdict) and documented contradictions for roughly 80% of vendor technology claims.
+Around 60% of vendor performance claims required significant contextual qualification or outright revision, while the other 40% held up, which is the part that matters, because the lesson isn't that vendors always lie but that the central claims have to be tested individually, and most of the testable ones move once you actually test them.

 Five patterns